yang-29/patentomics-website/INTERACTIVE_FEATURES_PLAN.md

-# Patentomics Website Interactive Features Plan
+# Patentomics Website Interactive Demo Features Plan

 ## Overview
-This document outlines potential interactive features for the patentomics research website based on the existing codebase capabilities and research findings.
+This document outlines interactive demo features for the patentomics research website showcase. **Note: These are demonstration features with pre-coded data and responses, not functional analysis tools.** The goal is to showcase research capabilities and findings in an engaging, interactive format.

 ## Core Research Capabilities